choojs/choo-handbook/content/core-your-first-app.md

 ```

 Now, every time we add a todo item, it will be stored as
-`{ title: 'Our title', complete: false }`.
+`{ title: 'Our title', completed: false }`.
 Let's update the view to show that
 status.

 ```javascript